bloodred17/anti-di/README.md

-# TS DI
+# Anti DI

-Tiny, easy to use IoC DI made for Typescript
+Tiny, easy to use IoC Dependency Injection container made for Typescript/Javascript

 No container declaration. <br>
 No Reflect Metadata. <br>
 No unnecessary decorators. <br>
 No over the top features. <br>
 Simple Static Singleton Pattern. <br>

 ## Usage